INFORMATION about

 If you are a higher rate taxpayer you can apply to have your tax code adjusted rather than reclaim tax through your Self Assessment.

-There are some factors that can affect the Annual Allowance – for example, people with annual taxable income plus extra pension contributions received from an employer of more than £240,000 per annum and people who have already taken certain benefits from a pension.
+There are some factors that can affect the Annual Allowance – for example, people with annual taxable income over £200,000 and people who have already taken certain benefits from a pension.

 But even with these limits, the tax relief for pension contributions makes them an efficient way to save.